isralennon/MSAAI521/deliverables/Paper.md

 ### 1.4 Contributions

-This project makes the following contributions:
+We built the following features as part of our project:

 - A complete pipeline for converting nuScenes 3D LiDAR data into YOLO-compatible 2D BEV format
 - Implementation of coordinate transformation and axis-aligned bounding box computation for BEV projection
-- Two-stage transfer learning methodology adapted from COCO-pretrained weights to LiDAR BEV domain
+- A two-stage transfer learning methodology adapted from COCO-pretrained weights to LiDAR BEV domain
-- Comprehensive evaluation demonstrating the feasibility of 2D detection models on LiDAR data
+- A comprehensive evaluation demonstrating the feasibility of 2D detection models on LiDAR data

 ## 2. Dataset and Exploratory Analysis

 ### 2.1 nuScenes Dataset Overview

 We utilize the nuScenes dataset, a large-scale autonomous driving dataset collected by Motional and nuTonomy.
-The dataset provides multi-sensor data including LiDAR, RADAR, cameras, GPS, and IMU, collected in Boston and Singapore under diverse driving conditions.
+The dataset provides multi-sensor data including LiDAR, RADAR, cameras, GPS, and IMU, collected in Boston and Singapore under diverse driving conditions and over one thousand carefully planned driving scenes of about twenty seconds each.
+In this project we will use only on the LiDAR portion of the dataset for training the YOLO model, but we will use the rest of the data to perform validations.

+** Show Max's diagram of all sensor devices mounted on the car

 **Dataset Specifications:**
 - **Split Used:** v1.0-mini (approximately 4 GB) containing 10 scenes and 404 samples